tharren12/MechaCar_Statistical_Analysis/README.md

   1496.14

-## Study Design: MechaCar vs Competition
+## Study Design: MechaCar vs Competition - Deliverable 4

 Due to fluctuating and often rising gas prices, fuel efficiency is a very useful metric and is often a consideration of many car buyers.